jrterven/eurosat_classification/README.md

 ## Contact

-For any questions or inquiries, please contact jrtervens@ipn.mx
+For any questions or inquiries, please contact jrtervens@ipn.mx and hectorarangel7@gmail.com